parthshingari28/100DaysOfCode/README.md

 ## Day 51 : Sep 23, 2021

 **Today's progress**: learned about indexes - how to set, reset and use indexes in pandas.

+## Day 52 : Sep 24, 2021

+**Today's progress**: learned about filtering out data with conditionals and modifying data with pandas i.e updating rows or columns of dataframes.